Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 What happens when we combust fuels for energy production?
 The following table shows the pounds of CO2 emitted per million BTU (~1.05 Million KJ) of energy from various fuels when combusted.
 Assuming that a US household consumes energy at the average rate of about 2 KW (~7000 BTU/hr) across a day, a Million BTU or KJ number is the approximate equivalent of about 100 lbs. of CO2 emission per week per US household if the energy was produced by combustion (e.g., from natural gas, gasoline or oil).
 We have not considered the use of automobiles use in daily energy use.

 How much CO2 do humans produce when breathing?
-The average human exhales about 2-3 pounds of carbon dioxide (humans activity averages at about 100 Watts or 0.36 BTU/hr)) on an average day (about 15- 20 lbs a week).
+The average human exhales about 2-3 pounds of carbon dioxide (human activity averages at about 100 Watts or 0.36 BTU/hr)) on an average day (about 15- 20 lbs a week).
 The exact quantity depends on the activity level (higher activity, more CO2 exhaled).
 The amount of carbon a human breathes out is almost equal to the amount of carbon a human takes in (from food) minus the amount of carbon that contributes to the person’s body mass.
-Thus the amount of CO2 humans exhale is roughly balanced by the amount absorbed by plants and other photosynthesis-type reactions.
+Thus, the amount of CO2 humans exhale is roughly balanced by the amount absorbed by plants and other photosynthesis-type reactions.
 However, note that the human population is approximately 7.5 Billion people.
 Thus preserving forests and using renewable sources for energy, and not using combustion as an energy source during use is essential.
 What is the greenhouse effect?

 Is Momentum Conserved?
 Why?
 This has to do with Noether’s Theorem.
 (Noether’s Theorem – Wikipedia ), Noether’s Theorem is a statement from mathematics with several critical physics applications.
 It says that if the equations of some system obey symmetry, then some conserved quantity is associated with that symmetry.
 The fact that the laws of physics are the same at any point in space implies that some conserved quantity is associated with this spatial symmetry.
 It turns out mathematically that this conserved quantity corresponds to what we already defined as “momentum.”
 The fact that the laws of physics do not change over time implies that some conserved quantity is associated with this temporal symmetry.
 It turns out mathematically that this conserved quantity corresponds to what we already defined as “energy.”
 The fact that the laws of physics are the same in every direction in space implies that some conserved quantity is associated with this directional symmetry.
 It turns out mathematically that this conserved quantity corresponds to what we already defined as “angular momentum.”
 So by Noether’s Theorem, the quantity we call angular momentum must be conserved in any universe where the laws of physics are “isotropic” or direction-independent.